rmrsk/EBGeometry/Sphinx/source/ImplemBVH.rst

 *  ``K`` should be greater or equal to 2.

+*  Currently, we do not support variable-sized trees (i.e., mixing branching ratios).

 Note that the above constraints apply only to the BVH itself.
 Partitioning functions (which are, in principle, supplied by the user) may impose extra constraints.